mathjax/MathJax-docs/web/convert.rst

 .. warning::

-   In version 4, the promise-based conversion functions wait for :js:data:`MathJax.startup.promise` before performing the conversion, and reset this value to the promise these conversion functions create.
-The version 3 documentation recommended using and setting :js:data:`MathJax.startup.promise` yourself to make sure typeset calls were serialized; if you included that code pattern in your v3 work-flow, you should remove it, otherwise you will likely cause a circular dependency where the typesetting will wait for the promise to be resolved, but it can't resolve until the typesetting completes.
+   In version 4, the promise-based conversion functions wait for any previously pending typeset or conversion operations to complete before performing their own conversion.
+The version 3 documentation recommended using and setting :js:data:`MathJax.startup.promise` to make sure typeset calls were serialized; if you included that code pattern in your v3 work-flow, you should remove it, as that is now being handled by the conversion functions internally.

-Note that the synchronous functions only work if the math you typeset doesn't require MathJax to load any extensions or data files (e.g., TeX input that uses ``\require`` or macros that are autoloaded from an extension).
-If a file needs to be loaded, MathJax with throw a ``retry`` error, which will prevent the conversion from completing.
+Note that the synchronous functions only work if the math you typeset doesn't require MathJax to load any extensions or data files (e.g., TeX input that uses ``\require`` or macros that are autoloaded from an extension, or output that requires additional font data to be obtained).
+If a file needs to be loaded, MathJax with throw a ``MathJax retry`` error, which will prevent the conversion from completing.
 In that case, you should either switch to the promise-based versions of the conversion function you are using, or preload the needed component or data files.
 See the :ref:`retry-error` section for more details.

 .. warning::